davidbonnet/vite-plugin-module-list/README.md

   { path: "C.tsx", module: () => import("./pages/C.tsx") },
 ];
 ```

+Note that the CSS and test files are excluded.
+This behavior can be overridden with the `include`, `exclude`, and `includeExtensions` options.

 It can then be imported in another module that wraps the dynamic imports with a `lazy` decorator: